Read through the entire storage and maintenance instructions before storing your board.

 Carefully wash and dry the battery box with fresh water.

-Clean the connector contacts with contact cleaner every few weeks, or if the connector ever gets wet (we should supply something).
+Clean the connector contacts with contact cleaner every few weeks, or if the connector ever gets wet.

 Check to ensure that water has not leaked into the board.If so - check the cause of the leak.
-Sand of the seal, a damaged or dislocated seal, damaged hinges, latches, or something obstructing the lid when closed.
+Possibilities include sand in the seal, a damaged or dislocated seal, damaged hinges, latches, or something obstructing the lid when closed.

 Take care not to let the board lid fall on the nose of the board.
 Leaving it open too far or on a windy beach may cause the lid to slam and damage the board nose.